zhangsh1416/beat_alignment.github.io/README.md

-# Beat Alignment Web Frontend
+# Highlight Extractor Web Frontend

-A modern, responsive web interface for the Beat Alignment API that runs on GitHub Pages.
+A modern, responsive web interface for the Highlight Extractor API that runs on GitHub Pages.

 ## 🌟 Features